VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 So, to download this then you'll need a *Torrent client*.

 Torrenting is type of download that runs over distributed peer to peer connections, this means you're directly downloading the file from multiple people rather than from one large server.
 For projects like Arch this is important as they don't really have the cash to put up to host centralized servers.
 Popular programs for downloading torrents on Windows include uTorrent, qBittorrent, and Deluge.
-I personally use [Deluge](https://deluge-torrent.org) on Windows, so it's what I'll reccomend if you don't already use something else.
+I personally use [Deluge](https://deluge-torrent.org) on Windows, so it's what I'll recommend if you don't already use something else.
 If you're on a Mac, here's a link to [qBittorrent](https://www.qbittorrent.org/download.php).

 Regardless, once you have the torrent client installed you *should* be able to back to that [download](https://archlinux.org/download/) page and click the magnet link - which *should* open up whatever torrent client you installed and prompt you to start the Download.